25 Amazing Things To Do In Lake Louise

 Take a scenic horseback ride from Lake Louise and explore some of the fantastic trails from horseback.
 You have a nice range of rides to choose from that range from a two-hour ride all the way to a 7-hour full day ride.

-Horseback riding has been a new hobby we’ve picked up in the last year after spending some time on a horseback safari and Dude Ranch.
-It’s a great experience, and we encourage anyone curious about riding to give it a try.
+Horseback riding has been a new hobby we’ve picked up in the last year and have become hooked, It’s a great experience, and we encourage anyone curious about riding to give it a try.
 We even took a whole five-day trip into the Banff backcountry via horseback!

 Brewster Adventures runs horseback tours up to Lake Agnes – check out all their tours here.
-They also have tours back to the Plain of Six Glaciers, and the Highline.
+They also have tours back to the Plain of Six Glaciers, and around the Paradise Valley.
 Their tours range in price but start around $200.

 Scramble to a Mountain Summit

-If you’re looking for what’s our favorite thing to do at Lake Louise, climbing up to a mountain summit is our jam.
-There are several great mountains you can summit around Lake Louise without technical climbing.
+If you’re looking for our favorite thing to do at Lake Louise, climbing up to a mountain summit is our jam.
+There are several great mountains you can summit around Lake Louise without technical climbing skills.
 This moves into the realm of what is called alpine scrambling, which is somewhere in between rock climbing and hiking.

 The use of hands is typically required and possibly exposure to serious injury or death.
 Not all of these are challenging and fall more along with the likes of hiking.
 Of course, there is the physical feat, but if you want to say you’ve summited a mountain in the Canadian Rockies, try for Mt.
 Saint Piran or Fairview Mountain, these are both classified as easy scrambles.

 An excellent introduction to scrambling for experienced hikers would also be Devil’s Thumb.
-I recommend a helmet if you try, as it is common for other hikers to knock loose rock down the steep trail.
+I recommend a helmet if you try to get up here, as it is common for other hikers to knock loose rock down the steep trail.

 Of course, not everyone is a beginner!
-For more experienced scramblers, try to summit Mount Niblock (a tough scramble with some exposure) or Mt Whyte (one of the hardest scrambles in the Rockies) that borders on rock climbing without a rope.
+For more experienced scramblers, try to summit Mount Niblock (a tough scramble with some exposure) or Mt Whyte (one of the hardest scrambles in the Rockies, don’t take that lightly) that borders on rock climbing without a rope.
 Neither of these are places to test your skills and present the real risk of death, so they are best left to those with experience in the mountains.

 Lake Louise also presents some challenging mountaineering goals, such as Mt.
 Lefroy or Mt.
 Victoria, classics in the Canadian Rockies.
 To learn more about mountaineering or hire a guide, there are great companies based in Canmore and Banff.
 We took a mountaineering course with Yamnuska Mountain Adventures and can’t recommend them enough!